Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 Using elastic search query body: {"index":"logstash-openlog","body":{"query":{"bool":{"must":[{"range":{"timestampOriginal":{"gt":1587541496568}}},{"term":{"processInfo.serviceId":"instance-1"}}]}}},"size":"1000","sort":""}
 ```
 This helps you to further analyze if ElasticSearch is returning the correct information for instance using the Kibana development console.
+Example sending the same request using the Kibana Development console:
+![Kibana Dev-Console][img8]

 [img1]: imgs/component-overview.png